ZaxR/bulwark/README.md

 =======

 - Fix bug: MultiCheck is broken
-- Add to pypi
-- Add travis build server
 - Implement class factory
 - Fix/Improve documentation
   - inherit BaseDecorator and the functions' docstrings w/ __doc__
   - rewrite design.rst and examples.rst
   - Demo how to use with read files from csv; write func to import, decorate with dc.funcs
+- Improve error message outputs
+  - Possibly JSON format
 - Refactor warn functionality, adding to all functions/decorators
   - Add warn hook for desired effect if not error
-- Improve error message outputs
-  - Possibly JSON format
 - Add functions for:
   - has_col_order,
   - has_cols,
   - Add check for object type columns that all values are of a python type (e.g. all str),
   - Check incrementing/complete index
+- Add automatic changelogs